QuantEcon/book-dp1-public-companion/python_version/pythonbook/operators_fixed_points.md

         </a>
 </div>
 ```
-# Operators and Fixed Points
+# Chapter 2: Operators and Fixed Points

 ```{contents} Contents